joshuaehill/jitterentropy-library/tests/raw-entropy/README.md

 intent of removing any over crediting due to the contributions of other sub-distributions.

-This assessment approach is considerably more conservative than in the Original JEnt Analysis Approach, but this doesn't mean that the produced assessment a conservative lower bound.
+This assessment approach is considerably more conservative than in the Original JEnt Analysis Approach, but it still relies on the SP 800-90B min entropy estimators to produce a conservative lower bound.

 ### Results
 Due to the sub-distribution selection, the produced data can be directly represented as 8-bit values.